apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Unlike Pfizer, Moderna can meet 2023 COVID forecast, analysts say**
+**YouTube is taking its fight against ad blockers global**

-You can read more about it [here](https://www.reuters.com/business/healthcare-pharmaceuticals/unlike-pfizer-moderna-can-meet-2023-covid-forecast-analysts-say-2023-11-01/).
+You can read more about it [here](https://www.engadget.com/youtube-is-taking-its-fight-against-ad-blockers-global-122041223.html).

 ## Requirements
 - Python 3.8